 - Tōcha parties formed as more warriors became interested in matcha.
-During the tōcha parties, people could win prizes for guessing the best quality tea, which were grown in Kyoto.
-(The tea was derived by seeds that Eisai brought from China.)
+During the tōcha parties, people could win prizes for guessing the best quality tea, which was grown in Kyoto.
+(The tea was derived from seeds that Eisai brought from China.)

 Thin and Thick Teas

 There are two main ways to prepare matcha: thin (usucha) and thick (koicha).
 The best quality tea leaves are used for thick tea.

 Tea leaves used as packing material for the thick leaves are usually served as thin tea.
 The first mention of usucha and koicha dates back to the Tenmon era (1532-55).

 - Thick tea uses about three times as much tea as thin tea.

 - Thick tea is kneaded with a whisk to smoothly blend everything together.